parappayo/book-notes/teamwork/psych-of-prog.md

 * "more than twenty-five years ago I conducted a survey of the women programmers in my advanced software development class.
 When I asked these students about their experiences working on teams with other women, none of them could answer—because none had ever worked on a team with another woman programmer.
 Forty years ago, our typical PSL class might have as many as four women out of twenty-four participants; more likely to be eight-to-twelve out of twenty-four."
 * "the professional is very tired and a bit irritated by the unending stream of amateurs waving their printouts in her face and condemning the machine, the operator, the system, the keypuncher, the language, or the government.
 The amateur, on the other hand, can see that the professional does not even care that his means and standard deviations are not going to be ready in time for inclusion in the proceedings of the conference"
 * adjust your level of rigor to the task at hand; neither under nor over engineer
+* the first and last letters of a word tend to have strong influence over it being recognized than the other letters

 ## On Programmers

+* good programmers are made, not born
+* shy amateurs and arrogant experts often have in common that they are overly reluctant to seek help
 * "A programmer who truly sees his program as an extension of his own ego is not going to be trying to find all the errors in that program."
+* "since the machine is so inflexible, the programmer must be flexible enough to supply the elasticity needed in matching any system’s abilities to real world needs"
 * a large portion of the variance in software quality delivery can be attributed to differences between programmers in understanding what work is being asked for
 * software design, implementation, testing, documentation, and management all require different talents, yet there is a tendency to see "coding skill" as a singular, all-important talent; sometimes these stages are planned to happen in order even though in practice they do not
 * developer mindset and environment varies day-to-day; having a variety of types of work (coding, documentation, testing) allows devs to stay productive; forcing types of work into phases interferes